DO I PRACTICE

 —WHAT MAKES YOU FEEL SAFE?

-Give & Take Care is a social space for imagining relational recovery.
+Give & Take Care is a social space for imagining relational health.

 The low-light sensory space offers time to strategize safety and consent with others.
 Accompanying programs are co-designed with participants and guest organizers to offer context specific tools for exploring care, conflict, and accountability.
 Visitors are encouraged to bring a partner, friend, accomplice, or feel free to participate solo in the many lounges for play, napping, nervous system health, and reading.